cetmix/cetmix-tower/cetmix_tower_server/readme/CONFIGURE.md

 ### Variable Types

-Following types of variable values available in **Cetmix Tower**:
+Following types of variable values available in [Cetmix Tower](https://cetmix.com/tower):

 - Local values.
 Those are values that are defined at a record level.
 For example for a server.
 - Global values.
-Those are values that are defined at the **Cetmix Tower** level.
+Those are values that are defined at the [Cetmix Tower](https://cetmix.com/tower) level.

 When rendering an expression local values are used first.
 If no local value is found then global value will be used.
 For example default value of the `odoo_port` variable is `8069`.
 However you can easily specify any other value and thus run multiple Odoo instances on a single server.